-To save as .img file with Win32DiskImager chose a target file and click "Read", see figure 2 on page 5).
+To save as .img file with Win32DiskImager chose a target file and click "Read", see figure 3.
 This file may not exist, just chose an appropriate name.

 To write the saved image to another SD-card, one of the same size as the original should work.
 A bigger one is always usable, and has to be used if Win32DiskImager complains on size.